abhishekdbihani/abhishekdbihani.github.io/index.md

 ---

-I am a Researcher using Machine/Deep Learning, Computer Vision, and Computational Fluid Flow in my work, with a Ph.D. degree from the University of Texas at Austin.
+I am a Researcher working on Machine/Deep Learning, Computer Vision, and Computational Fluid Flow.

-My Ph.D. research focus was on simulating hydrocarbon/CO2 flow in mudrocks through pore network modeling, deep learning aided image analysis, and lattice Boltzmann simulations to reduce risk during petroleum exploration or CO2 sequestration.
-My Master’s research involved investigating gas hydrate deposits in Northern Gulf of Mexico to understand methane migration and accumulation in heterogeneous rocks using petrophysics, thermodynamics and machine learning.
+I hold a Ph.D. degree from the University of Texas at Austin, where my doctoral research involved simulating hydrocarbon/CO<sub>2</sub> flow in mudrocks through pore network modeling, deep learning aided image analysis, and lattice Boltzmann simulations to reduce risk during petroleum exploration or CO<sub>2</sub> sequestration.
+My Master’s research involved investigating gas hydrate deposits in Northern Gulf of Mexico to understand methane migration and accumulation in heterogeneous rocks using petrophysics, thermodynamics, and machine learning.

-Before graduate school, I worked as a Reservoir Engineer at Oil India Limited where our team improved oil recovery through reservoir and well-level analysis for 500+ wells using analytics and modeling.
+Before graduate school, I worked as a Reservoir Engineer at Oil India Limited where our team improved oil recovery through reservoir and well-level analysis for 500+ wells using statistical analysis and modeling.
 I completed my Bachelor of Petroleum Engineering from the University of Pune, and I interned at Oil and Natural Gas Corporation of India and Essar Oil Limited in Mumbai during my undergraduate studies.

 I am excited about applying data science techniques and building machine learning models to help analyze complex and huge datasets faster, objectively, and more accurately.
 I want to extract the maximum possible information from the data available from various sources, so that we can use it to make optimal decisions while guided by expert knowledge.
 I am interested in creating workflows which are cross-domain and have a high impact on the end consumer.